owncloud/ocis/docs/ocis/adr/0020-file-search-query-language.md

 * Good, because that covers 80% of the users needs
 * Good, because it is very straightforward
+* Good, because it is a suitable solution for GA
 * Bad, because it is below the industry standard
 * Bad, because it only provides one search query